stjordanis/TezosJ/CONTRIBUTING.md

 ## Licensing

-The TezosJ library is released under an [MIT][project-license] license.
+The TezosJ library is released under an [MIT licence][project-license] license.
 Any code you submit will be released under that license.

 [project-license]: LICENSE.md